Ksenia Sobchak: Russian presidential election, 2018

 In September 2017, prior to her announcement to run, Putin said of Sobchak's presidential intentions to a press conference at the 9th BRICS summit, that "Every person has the right to nominate himself in accordance with the law.
 And Ksenia Sobchak is not an exception here.
 I respect her father Anatoly Sobchak, I believe that he was an outstanding figure in contemporary Russian history.
 I'm saying this without a trace of irony.
 He was very decent, played a big role in my own destiny.
 But when it comes to running for presidency, things of a personal nature cannot play any significant role.
 It depends on what program she's offering, if she'll actually run, and how she'll build her presidential campaign".

 Sobchak declared her candidacy in the Russian presidential election 2018 on 18 October 2017.
 Prior to the announcement of her intention to enter the Presidential race in 2018, Sobchak discussed her intention personally with Putin.
 She said: "With Vladimir Vladimirovich, my family has been associated with a great deal... so I felt it right to say that I made such a decision".
 Putin, she said, told her that "every person has the right to make their own decisions and must be responsible for them".

 Sobchak was the Civic Initiative's candidate for the 2018 Russian presidential election.
-At the age of 36, she became the youngest Russian presidential candidate in history.

 Some skeptics accused Sobchak of being a spoiler to undermine Alexei Navalny; every recent election for the presidency has featured a prominent liberal candidate handpicked by the Kremlin.
 Other skeptics suspect Sobchak's candidacy is mostly about building her brand.
 Sobchak did not believe she could win against Putin in 2018, but has stated she's in it for the long haul: "Of course I want to be president, I want to win, but I also want to be sincere.
 In a system created by Putin, it is only possible for Putin to win.
 I am realistic about who will become the president."

 On 15 March 2018, Sobchak and Dmitry Gudkov announced the creation of a new party, called the Party of Changes on the basis of the party Civic Initiative.
 The aim was of party was to "return our freedom and your freedom".
 Sobchak won 1.68% of the vote in the 2018 presidential election.